lucasmatth/CSC302Assignment/Meeting Minutes/Meeting 3 2022.10.25.md

 * How long it takes for a video to go from published to trending
 * From there see if I can break the data into groups by something like quick medium and long periods between publish to trending and see the differences in comments and likes

-For Chau Cat Bui:
+For Bui:
-*
+* Print a pyplot in html